Power Saver Rewards Program

 Power Saver Rewards customers are eligible to receive a bill credit if they can reduce their energy use below their Typical Use on similar days prior to the Power Saver Rewards event.

-An average energy use of the three days between 4:00 p.m. and 9:00 p.m. is the Typical Use to be used during a PSR event.
-Days in which a PSR event occurred are not used in the Typical Use calculation.
+An average energy use of the three days between 4:00 p.m. and 9:00 p.m. is the Typical Use to be used during a Power Saver Rewards event.
+Days in which a Power Saver Rewards event occurred are not used in the Typical Use calculation.

 Typical Use for a Power Saver Rewards event that takes place on a weekend or a holiday is calculated by:

 - Reviewing energy use on the three weekend/holiday days prior to the event.
-Identify the one weekday/holiday that used the most energy between 4:00 p.m. and 9:00p.m, the energy used on this day is the Typical Use.
-Days in which a PSR event occurred are excluded from the typical use calculation.
+Identify the one weekday/holiday day that used the most energy between 4:00 p.m. and 9:00 p.m.; the energy used on this day is the Typical Use.
+Days in which a Power Saver Rewards event occurred are excluded from the Typical Use calculation.

 How do I apply?